 Victoria coronation took place at Westminster Abbey (1838).
 Some 0.4 million visitors came to London for the celebrations.
 Victoria would be the first British first sovereign to take up residence at Buckingham House which becme known as Buckingham Palave.
 She inherited the revenues of the duchies of Lancaster and Cornwall.
 Parliament granted an annul civil list allowance of £385,000.
 From the onset, she provd financially prudent.
 She paid off her father's substantial debts.
 [Woodham-Smith, p.
 152.]

-Victoria at the tome of her accension had just turned 18 years old.
+Victoria at the time of her accension had just turned 18 years old.
 Thus there would be no regency.
-The government a the time was led by Whig prime-minister Lord Melbourne.
-He filled the role that the miscalculating Conroy had failed to do.
-He was very supportive and never condescending which would have been very easy to a tiny 18-year old, poorly educated girl as she became the soverign of the greatest world power at a time of tremendous change.
+The government at the time was led by Whig prime-minister Lord Melbourne.
+He filled the role that the miscalculating Conroy had wanted but was unable to do because he had so alientated the young princess.
+Melbourne was very supportive and never condescending which would have been very easy to do with a tiny 18-year old, poorly educated girl who had just become soverign of the greatest world power at a time of tremendous economic and cultural change.
 He became a powerful influence on Victoria.
 The young Queen came to rely on him for advice, precisly what Conroy had wanted.
 [Hibbert, pp. 66–69.]
 Their relationship has aroused considerable historical speculation.
 Some believe that Victoria developed a crush on him.
-Others say she cme to look on him as a fathr figure.
+Others say she came to look on him as a fathrr figure.
 For the widowed and childless Melbourne, one diarist believes was 'passionately fond of her as he might be of his daughter if he had one'.
-[Greville]
+[Greville] Melbourne was not a great prime-minister.
+He achieved very little despite the need for major reforms.
+His greatest achievemet was the first steps toward turning the ill-prepared, flighty teenager into a great queen.

 Prince Albert was the born into the royal family of Prince of Saxe-Coburg-Gotha,